 The Paleo diet is the most popular diet around today with a huge celebrity following.
 Most people think it's impossible to be vegan on the meat-heavy Paleo diet, but the authors of Paleo Vegan: Plant-Based Primal Recipes have proven otherwise.

-In an exclusive interview, culinary genius Alan Roettinger and vegan advocate Ellen Jaffe Jones discussed how you can enjoy delicious, nutritious Paleo recipes on a vegan diet.
+In an exclusive Examiner interview, culinary genius Alan Roettinger and vegan advocate Ellen Jaffe Jones revealed how you can enjoy delicious, nutritious Paleo recipes on a vegan diet.

-Alan previously wrote the highly-rated Extraordinary Vegan.
-Ellen is the author of Eat Vegan on $4 a Day.
+Alan previously wrote Extraordinary Vegan, and Ellen is the author of Eat Vegan on $4 a Day.
 They wanted to write a cookbook that combined the Paleo diet's emphasis on dairy-free, whole foods with the vegan focus on colorful, nutritionally-dense ingredients.

-Jaffe Jones said a Paleo-vegan diet promotes effortless weight loss, consistent energy, more restful sleep, and improved athletic performance.
+The result is a hybrid Paleo-vegan (or "pegan") diet that has been shown to promote natural weight loss, consistent energy, more restful sleep, and improved athletic performance.
 Here, the "Paleo Vegan" authors answer our questions about healthy eating.

 Question for Alan: What are the main protein sources on a paleo-vegan diet?

 "The main sources of protein on a Paleo-vegan diet (without cheating) are nuts, seeds, and protein-rich vegetables.
 Hemp seeds and chia seeds alone are a plentiful enough source to build and sustain tissues, even in athletes.
 Unlike meat, which offers little more than protein and saturated fat, seeds contain protein plus essential fats, fiber, minerals, vitamins and phytonutrients, with very low amounts of carbohydrates.